October Blog Hop: Meet Author K. Caffee

 Raonal lapsed into unconsciousness when Nameless broke his other knee, his howls dying off suddenly.
 Nameless backed away from his work, but decided to finish administering his punishment.
 He knew when Raonal woke there would be many questions asked.
 He intended this punishment to drive home to Raonal that no one ever insulted the Web Mother when he was nearby.

-Into the Sunlits can be found at the following retailers:
+can be found at the following retailers:

 Connect with K. Caffee and be the first to get updates on new releases: